-A valuable study both for scholars of Japanese politics and society, and for readers with an interest in the broader issue of the representation of women in politics.
+This text is a valuable study for scholars of Japanese politics and society, and for readers with an interest in the broader issue of the representation of women in politics.

 Table of Contents